 This partnership strives to identify & prioritise the needs of the community while tackling the underlying causes of poverty.
-Neighbourhood Renewal Partnerships are made up of representatives of local community groups, appropriate Government Departments, public & private sector agencies as well as local elected representatives.
+NR Partnerships are made up of representatives of local community groups, appropriate Government Departments, public & private sector agencies as well as local elected representatives.

-The Ballymena Partnership was set up in 2005 to oversee the development and delivery of the Neighbourhood Renewal Programme in the Ballymena South areas of Ballee, Ballykeel and Harryville.
-The Partnership presently comprises of 24 members and currently meets on a bi-monthly basis with its administration services being provided through a Coordinator and Administrator within Mid & East Antrim Borough Council.
+The Ballymena Neighbourhood Renewal Partnership was set up in 2005 to oversee the development and delivery of the NR Programme in the Ballymena South area.
+The Partnership presently comprises of 24 members and currently meets on a bimonthly basis with its administration services being provided through a Coordinator and Administrator within Mid & East Antrim Borough Council.